xconverge/spkelly/content/posts/diypedal/index.md

 ![](final_2.png)

 Now that the design was done, it was time to get it manufactured.
-I checked https://jlcpcb.com/ and https://oshpark.com/ and went with jlcpcb.
-I exported my project's files from KiCad, uploaded them to jlcpcb, and was brought to the order page for a grand total of....
+I checked https://jlcpcb.com/ and https://oshpark.com/ and went with JLCPCB.
+I exported my project files from KiCad, uploaded them to JLCPCB, and was brought to the order page for a grand total of....

 ![](order_1.png)